-This EA also analyzed the effects of the Proposed Action on bats; bathymetry, geology, and sediments; birds; coastal habitats; coastal infrastructure; demographics and employment; environmental justice; physical oceanography; visual resources; water quality and air quality; cultural, historical, and archaeological resources; and recreation and tourism.
+This EA also analyzed the effects of the Proposed Action on bats, birds, finfish, invertebrates, and essential fish habitat; bathymetry, geology, and sediments; coastal habitats; coastal infrastructure; demographics and employment; environmental justice; physical oceanography; visual resources; water quality and air quality; military use; cultural, historical and archaeological resources; and recreation and tourism.
 BOEM determined that the effects of the Proposed Action on these resources are negligible.